 BY SIGNING THIS AGREEMENT, THE PARTICIPANT IS HEREBY CONSENTING TO THE PROCESSING AND TRANSFER OF THE PARTICIPANT'S PERSONAL DATA BY THE COMPANY TO THE EXTENT NECESSARY TO ADMINISTER AND PROCESS THE AWARDS GRANTED UNDER THIS AGREEMENT.

-ENERSYS S
+ENERSYS

-By: Name: John D. Craig -

-Title: Chairman, President & CEO
+By: Name: Title: John D. Craig Chairman, President & CEO

-PARTICIF PANT

-By: Name: Address: - - -
+PARTICIPANT

+By:

+Name:

+Address:

-Date of Gra ant: -
+Date of Gr ant:

-Number of f Shares of Market Share Units:
+Number of Shares of Market Share Units:

 11 of 17